NadiaIdris/planner-web-app/README.md

 ### Today's date and time

 Today's date and time appear on the right top area above the tasks.
 This is to make setting deadlines for tasks easier.
+I used the `setTimeout()` function to re-render the time / date section of the UI every 1000 ms.

-### Responsive features
+### Responsive design features

 I created **6 media query breakpoints** based on _usability_ and _aesthetics_ of the web app.
 Maximum design width is set to 1400px.